 Two other well-known statements considered to be misquotes are actually later versions of lesser-known comments.
 Winston Churchill’s phrase “Blood, sweat, and tears,” widely believed to be an erroneous version of “I have nothing to offer but blood, toil, tears, and sweat,” is actually a more concise and euphonious update of the more extended form.

 By the same token, “I laughed all the way to the bank” is an alleged misquotation (and misunderstanding of Liberace’s quip “I cried all the way to the bank,” but he actually did use laughed in response to a poor review of a financially successful concert of his.
 When he later won a lawsuit — with compensation — stemming from a newspaper’s veiled contention that he was gay (the nerve!), he altered the earlier utterance with a change of verb to reply to a query about whether the accusation made him distraught.

-20 Responses to “16 Misquoted Quotations”
+25 thoughts on “16 Misquoted Quotations”

 There is always that joy that comes with the ability to express ones self, both thought, feelings etc in the most professional and accurate manner.
 That is what I am striving to attain.